spark-notebook/spark-notebook/README.md

 In live, you can check the notebook named `Update classpath and Spark's jars`, which looks like this:

 ![Spark Jars](https://raw.github.com/andypetrella/spark-notebook/master/images/spark-jars.png)

+#### Local only variant `:ldp`
+However, if you only want to update the local path, and not the `spark.jars` configuration (to prevent them to be sent over the cluster), you can simply use: `:ldp` instead.

 # CUSTOMIZE
 There are two ways you can customize your spark notebook.